Dr. Amanda C. Hodges

 The Biosecurity Research & Extension (BRE) lab focuses on investigating invasive, arthropod species of potential concern to Florida's landscape, natural areas, and agriculture.
 The BRE lab creates a variety of extension pest diagnostic guides, fact sheets, and e-learning modules.
 Educational materials produced by the BRE lab are Florida, southern regional, or national in scope, depending upon the project's purpose and funding source.
 Additionally, BRE research is translated into extension workshops and publications for Florida clientele.

 (50% Teaching, 30% Research, 20% Extension)

 - B.S., Biology, University of Georgia, 1997

-- Associate Extension Scientist & Doctor of Plant Medicine (DPM) Program Director, (2012-current), University of Florida
+- Associate Extension Scientist & Doctor of Plant Medicine (DPM) Program Director, (2012-2021), University of Florida

 - Associate Extension Scientist, Doctor of Plant Medicine (DPM) Program Director, & Interim Co-Associate Director of the Southern Plant Diagnostic Network (SPDN) (2012-2013), University of Florida

 - Assistant Extension Scientist & Co-Associate Director of the Southern Plant Diagnostic Network (SPDN) (2003-2012), University of Florida

 - EDIS Publications